• Share this on:

 Companies in Europe increasingly use labels related to carbon emissions to promote products as environmentally friendly.
 Those labels use a variety of terms that can confuse consumers, such as 'carbon neutral', 'zero carbon', 'carbon negative', 'net zero CO2'.
 Some of those labels are not based on solid scientific environmental footprint methods.
 When promoting your environmental impact, make sure you are using the relevant measuring criteria.

-According to the European Association of Fruit and Vegetable Processors, the average CO2 emission for processed vegetables is approximately 0.7kg CO2 emission per kg.
-This data cannot be generalised, and calculating CO2 emissions must be done for individual companies and specific products.
-Still, it is possible to reliably confirm that CO2 emission in fruit and vegetable processing is significantly lower compared to animal food processing.
+According to the European Association of Fruit and Vegetable Processors, the average carbon dioxide emission for processed vegetables is approximately 0.7kg carbon dioxide emissions per kg.
 However, you should not use general industry estimations but make your own calculations.

 Table 2: Some criteria for assessing the environmental impact of fruit, vegetable and nut processors